 Riegl Palate LavenderSince this is such a well-known house to the art and architectural community, Paul and Dan often receive requests for tours as well as to participate in written articles about this house.
 That’s where this dinner party comes in.
 A local photographer approached Paul and Dan as he wanted to write an article on the Margaret Esherick House for Spain’s Openhouse magazine.
 The evening started out as a ‘fake dinner party’ so that the photographer could shoot using natural light (a requirement of all photographs in Openhouse).
 After that photography shoot, this event became a ‘real dinner party’ where we dined on Dan’s fabulous fare.
 When Dan isn’t co-stewarding the Margaret Esherick House, he’s a food stylist (check out his work at DantasticFood) in addition to being an amazing cook.
 I’ve had the opportunity to see Dan in action (and even assist) as we’ve been working on a cookbook for Radnor Hunt for the past year (yes, my worlds colliding – more on this in a future post).

 For this special event, I volunteered to create a signature cocktail.
 Knowing that the Spanish love their gin and tonics, I thought that was a good place to start.
-I made a simple syrup and infused it with fresh flowers from our home’s lavender bush, letting it steep overnight.
+I made a simple syrup and infused it with fresh flowers from our home’s lavender bush.
 I used Q Tonic’s Indian Tonic Water, which is a bit more bitter and sweeter than their traditional tonic water (any high quality tonic water will do), it worked well with the lavender.
 For gin, I’ve used both Tanqueray No 10 and Plymouth Original in this drink and I’ve been pleased with the results.
 This libation was a big hit at the party with Paul and Dan’s family and friends.
 It seemed fitting to lend Louis Kahn’s first name to this cocktail.
 And, how fun it was to make these in a kitchen designed by his long-time friend and collaborator, Wharton Esherick.

 As you can see, there are lots of reasons to say “yes” before knowing the details – an evening spent in a great house, with good food (and drink) and fun and interesting people.